medartus/Loa/README.md

 *2 - Wit.ai Intent extraction :*

+Wit.ai will exctract intent and entities from the user question.

 The question :

 > Can you **show** me the **restaurants** in **Los Angeles** ?